 6.5 Pyrolysis and manure-derived biochar

-Pyrolysis can stabilise a portion of manure carbon, destroy many organic contaminants and concentrate minerals in biochar.
-The resulting material may improve soil properties or immobilise some contaminants.
+Pyrolysis can stabilize a portion of manure carbon, destroy many organic contaminants, and concentrate minerals in biochar.
+The resulting material may improve soil properties or immobilize some contaminants.
 Yet manure biochar differs from woody biochar: it often has high ash, salts and phosphorus, and nitrogen can be lost during heating.
 A critical assessment found that technical feasibility does not guarantee economic or ecological advantage and highlighted the scarcity of complete mass balances and farm-relevant long-term trials (Rathnayake et al., 2023).
 Air emissions, energy recovery, metal concentration and crop response must be included.
 Pyrolysis is most defensible for dry or dewatered manure fractions where heat is used and the char has a verified agronomic market.

 Table 4 demonstrates that manure pathways recover different functions rather than competing on a single scale.
 Direct application retains a broad nutrient spectrum but requires local land; digestion recovers energy but does not remove nutrients; and advanced recovery improves transportability while increasing process complexity.
-Technology choice should follow the limiting problem—pathogens, odour, energy demand, phosphorus surplus or transport—not the attractiveness of a generic circular label.
+Technology choice should follow the limiting problem—pathogens, odor, energy demand, phosphorus surplus, or transport—not the attractiveness of a generic circular label.

 Table 4.
 Manure management and recovery pathways in a circular system